Japanese cruiser Sendai: Invasions of Southeast Asia

 On 19 December 1941, off Kota Bahru in the South China Sea, Royal Netherlands Navy submarine sighted Sendai escorting the second Malaya Convoy's 39 transports.
 At 11:15, Sendais floatplane, a Kawanishi E7K2 "Alf", spotted and bombed O 20, which was also attacked by the destroyers Ayanami and with depth charges.
 That night, O 20 surfaced to recharge her batteries, and a flame from her engines' exhaust gave her away; she was sunk by Uranami.

 Sendai made three more troop convoy escort runs to Malay at the end of December 1941 and in January 1942.
 On the fourth run, on 10 January 1942, the US submarine spotted the convoy and fired two torpedoes at the last transport, but both missed.
 On the fifth run, on 26 January, Sendai and her convoy were attacked by the destroyers and about 80 nmi north of Singapore in the Battle off Endau.
 The torpedoes from the Allied vessels missed, and the destroyer and Sendai returned gunfire.
 Thanet was sunk, while Vampire was undamaged and escaped to Singapore.

-From February through March, Sendai was assigned to cover Japanese landings in Sumatra, and in sweeping the sea lanes and the Strait of Malacca for British and Dutch vessels escaping from Singapore.
+On 16 February, Sendai sank the navy tugboat HMS Yin Ping, and teamed with the destroyer Fubuki to capture a ship identified as a British tanker.
+From the rest of February and through March, Sendai was assigned to cover Japanese landings in Sumatra, and in sweeping the sea lanes and the Strait of Malacca for British and Dutch vessels escaping from Singapore.
 At the end of March, Sendai covered the landing of one battalion of the IJA's 18th Infantry Division at Port Blair, Andaman Islands.
 At the end of April, Sendai returned to Sasebo for repairs.